Food Systems: Hungry for Change

 Our food system must be rebuilt from the ground up

 Our global food system is neither fair, sustainable nor crisis-proof.
 This is illustrated, among other things, by the number of people going hungry because of the COVID-19 pandemic and the climate crisis.
 The paradox is that there is actually enough food produced worldwide for the world's entire population.
 But only those who have money or produce enough food themselves can afford to eat healthily.
 The rest starve or eat poor quality food.
-Up to 811 million men, women and children go hungry in a world of abundance.
-Three billion people cannot afford a healthy diet.
+Up to 828 million people go hungry in a world of abundance.
+149 million children under five suffer from stunting, an indicator of chronic malnutrition.
 A quarter of the world's population is overweight – and this problem is growing, with severe consequences for health systems.

 What is a food system?